Stocks rally as electronics get a tariff break

 In commodity markets, global uncertainty was proving a windfall to gold prices which surged to all-time peaks at $3,245 an ounce on Monday.

+text_section_type="notes">To read Reuters Markets and Finance news, click on https://www.reuters.com/finance/markets For the state of play of Asian stock markets please click on:

-(Reporting by Wayne Cole; Editing by Jamie Freed, Jacqueline Wong and Toby Chopra)
+(Reporting by Wayne Cole; Editing by Jamie Freed, Jacqueline Wong, Toby Chopra and Shron Singleton)